Applying for a county farm

 the Western Morning News (farming section) on a Wednesday and on

-the council's website.
-A letter is also sent to those on the
+this page.
+A letter is also sent to those on the mailing list

-mailing list informing them about the opportunity that has
+informing them about the opportunity that has arisen.

 The County Farms Service does not hold a waiting list but